The Janet Albrecht Memorial Scholarship

 Family, friends and colleagues wished to memorialize Jan’s life and work through a scholarship.
-The Janet Albrecht Memorial Scholarship provides opportunities for professional development by providing financial support to an Occupational Therapist (OT) or Physical Therapist (PT) interested in pursuing the certification in hand therapy and/or a post-professional advanced degree.
+The Janet Albrecht Memorial Scholarship provides opportunities for professional development by providing financial support to an Occupational Therapist (OT) or Physical Therapist (PT) in the process of pursuing the certification in hand therapy and/or a post-professional advanced degree.

-For those interested in pursuing a post-professional program, applicants must be accepted to program prior to application.
+For those interested in pursuing a post-professional program, applicants must show proof of acceptance into program prior to application.

 For those using the funds to pursue the CHT credential, the award candidate must meet HTCC’s general examination eligibility requirements or be eligible to meet the certification requirements by the time the exam registration is due.
-Applicants must plan to sit for the examination either in November of the year they receive the award or May of the following year.
+See https://www.htcc.org/ for certification requirements.
+Applicants must plan to take the examination either in November of the year they receive the award or May of the following year.

 The scholarship amount will be a total value equivalent to $1000.
 The funding can only be used to complete an educational program.